Mobile App Marketing Explained

 - Feature messages.
 Let users know about an update or enhancement you’ve made recently, and help them use it.
 For example, if you just added the ability to share playlists from your music app on Facebook, let users know.

 - Better personalization.
 Once your users have used your app for a while, you’ve probably learned a lot about them.
 Can you use that knowledge to increase the utility of your app?
 For example, if you just relaunched your recommendation engine, send users a push notification inviting them to see their new picks.

 - Updates on friends and family who have joined.
-One way that LinkedIn and Facebook got so popular is that they let users search for people they know on the service.
-And they keep them coming back by sending updates.
-Tell your users how many of their friends have joined since they left.
+One way that LinkedIn and Facebook got so popular is that they let users search for people they knew on the service and provide updates about those people afterwards.
+Tell users who have left how many of their friends have since joined.